 The Dolores River through Ponderosa Gorge offers a spectacular 3-day wilderness rafting experience through Southwest Colorado's red rock canyons during high water years.
 This remote section features lush forests, towering sandstone walls, and exciting Class II-III rapids with occasional Class IV sections at higher flows.
 The Dolores is dam-controlled and flows are dependent on reservoir releases, making it runnable only in certain years when snowpack is sufficient.
 When flowing, it provides one of Colorado's most scenic multi-day adventures with excellent camping, fascinating geology, and opportunities to explore ancient ruins.

-What's the current CFS for Dolores River - Ponderosa Gorge based on the nearest USGS gauge?
+FAQ: What's the current water level for Dolores River - Ponderosa Gorge?

 Common Questions